 Name Description Properties This allows the user to select a property of an aspect object.
 Views This allows the user to select a view (for example, Config View) of an aspect object.
 If the aspects on one object have the same name, the aspect category for each aspect is also displayed.
-This helps the user to distinguish between the PG (Process Graphics) and VBPG graphic aspects.
 Verbs This allows the user to select a verb of an aspect object.
 A verb is an action that can be performed on an aspect or object, accessed through the context menu.
 For example, Edit verb for a graphics aspect launches the Graphics Builder and Open verb launches the executable associated with a Windows Application aspect.